-During this time, Ontarians have placed single-event bets through PROLINE+, the only legal sportsbook in the province.
+During this time, Ontarians have placed single-event bets through Proline Plus, the only legal sportsbook in the province.

-When single-event sports betting legislation came into effect, Ontario Lottery and Gaming Corporation (OLG) wasted no time to launch PROLINE+.
+When single-event sports betting legislation came into effect, Ontario Lottery and Gaming Corporation wasted no time launching Proline Sportsbook.
 In fact, the new gambling tool was among the first in the country to offer single bets.

 But, before launching its new digital sportsbook, OLG surveyed players’ opinions of the new legislation.

 Single event bets account for 77% of all wagers